AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeFamilyType/RefAttributeType.md

 AttributeFamilyType.RefAttributeType Property
 =============================================
-AutomationML 2.1 APIGets and sets the RefAttributeType CAEX attribute of the Attribute object.
+Gets and sets the RefAttributeType CAEX attribute of the Attribute object.
 This property is used to create class to class relations between AttributeType objects (classes).
 According to CAEX, a class shall not inherit from itself or from a derivative of itself, therefore any cyclic reference is denied.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)